-- 3.4.1.1.
-To recognize wetland areas, and areas with high potential for agriculture, mineral resources and mineral aggregates, forestry, and recreation. - 3.4.1.2.
-To strengthen the agricultural function through land use policies which protect farmlands from incompatible uses and from the fragmentation of the land base into uneconomic units.
+- 34.1.
+To recognize wetland areas, and areas with high potential for agriculture, mineral resources and mineral aggregates, forestry, and recreation. - To strengthen the agricultural function through land use policies which support on-farm diversified uses, and agricultural-related uses as well as protect farmlands from incompatible uses and from the fragmentation of the land base into uneconomic units. - 34.13.
+To recognize existing aggregate operations and protect areas of highquality aggregates from incompatible land uses to allow for potential future extraction. - 34.14.
+To require all extraction and processing operations be located and operated in such a way as to minimize their impact on the natural and built environments, and require pit and quarry operators to undertake a program of rehabilitation compatible with the long-term uses permitted by this Plan. - 34.15.
+The Township will ensure that as much of the mineral aggregate resources as is realistically possible is made available as close to market as possible. - 34.16.
+Known deposits of mineral aggregate resources shall be protected for potential future extraction. - 34.17.
+Extraction shall be carried out in a manner that minimizes social, economic and environmental impacts. - 34.18 The Township will encourage mineral aggregate resource conservation, including through the use of accessory aggregate recycling facilities within operations, wherever feasible. - 34.19.
+To preserve and enhance the quality and quantity of open space and recreational opportunities through sound management of natural resources in the Township in cooperation with the Ministry of Natural Resources and the Conservation Authority. - 34.1.10.
+To promote the wise management of environmental protection areas in order to provide social and economic benefits to the Township.

-- 3.4.1.3.
-To recognize existing aggregate operations and protect areas of high quality aggregates from incompatible land uses to allow for potential future extraction. - 3.4.1.4.
-To require all extraction and processing operations be located and operated in such a way as to minimize their impact on the natural and built environments, and require pit and quarry operators to undertake a program of rehabilitation compatible with the long-term uses permitted by this Plan. - 3.4.1.5.
-To preserve and enhance the quality and quantity of open space and recreational opportunities through sound management of natural resources in the Township in cooperation with the Ministry of Natural Resources and the Conservation Authority. - 3.4.1.6.
-To promote the wise management of environmental protection areas in order to provide social and economic benefits to the Township. - 3.4.1.7.
-To recognize and protect Loyst Lake as a highly sensitive lake trout lake. - 3.4.1.8.
-To protect, improve, conserve or restore the quality and quantity of water resources in the Township through measures for the protection of vulnerable aquifers, source protection for surface and groundwater, best management practices for stormwater, retention of wetlands and watershed management.
+- 341.11.
+To recognize and protect Loyst Lake as a highly sensitive lake trout lake. - To protect, improve, conserve or restore the quality and quantity of water resources in the Township through measures for the protection of vulnerable aquifers, source protection for surface and groundwater, best management practices for stormwater, retention of wetlands and watershed management.